marnelfr/udemy.react/README.md

 React evaluate every single component and then render them in the DOM as the app is initially rendered, and it doesn't do that again.
-It only reevaluates and rerender a given component when its state or props change.\
+It only reevaluates and rerender a given component when one of its state or props change.\
 The initial value gives to ``useState()`` is only considered when the state is registered.
 Next, only the last value of the state value is returned by react when rendering the component instance.